 But I believe that there are some common factors among the great ones.
 It’s much easier of course, to take a look at successful companies and work backwards in a postmortem fashion.
 The problem with this approach is that you tend to see a lot of “revisionist history” utilized when folks tell the story of what made a company successful.

-Institutional technology investors have there own pretty well documented list; in general it goes something like this:
+Institutional technology investors have their own pretty well documented list; in general it goes something like this:

 - Strong Management Team with relevant experience in the space